Next steps

 All international applicants will need to pay a deposit to secure their place at Oxford Brookes, or provide evidence of financial sponsorship by an Oxford Brookes approved sponsor.
 The deposit will be deducted from your first tuition fees payment.
 It is important to note that even if you have indicated the acceptance of your place through our portal or through UCAS, you will still need to pay your deposit in order to secure it.

-The deposit you are required to pay may vary as outlined below.
+The deposit you are required to pay may vary.

 Before you start your course, you will also need to decide how you are going to pay your tuition fees.
 You can pay your tuition fees in instalments by a number of different methods.
 More information on paying your fees.